didItMyWay/aws-lambda-functions/README.md

 # aws-lambda-functions
-Collection of AWS Lambda functions in different programming langugaes
+Collection of AWS Lambda functions in different programming languages